Wed Sep 29

 Genre: blues rock

-Ticket Price: $22 advanced / $25 day of show / $39 reserved loft seating (loft seating is available over the phone or in person at our box office)
+Ticket Price: $22 advanced / $25 day of show / $39 reserved loft seating is SOLD OUT

 "You should always get outside of the box," Samantha Fish says while discussing her boundary-breaking new album Belle of the West.
 "Challenging yourself is how you grow."